Sigmmma/c20/src/content/h2/guides/map-making/blender-level-guide/readme.md

 While the level pipeline for Halo 2 hasn't changed much from CE, there are some important differences in workflow that we should bring up:

 1. While the CE export script would only export geometry if it was the child of an object with a node prefix, the Halo 2 export script will instead export every object in the scene whether or not it is the child of an object that starts with a node prefix.
 If you do not wish for an object to be exported then you can hide the object with the H key.
 2. Instead of .JMS, Halo 2 makes use of a new level format known as .ASS.
 This format has support for multiple separate objects as well as instance geometry.
-While H2Tool has some support for importing geometry stored in the JMS format, ASS is the new and proper format to be using.
+While H2 Tool has some support for importing geometry stored in the JMS format, ASS is the new and proper format to be using.
-3. H2Tool will search for a matching shader folder prefix from a list in the shader_collections file.
-H2Tool will only search the tags directory for matching shaders like CE if the shader_collections file does not exist.
+3. H2 Tool will search for a matching shader folder prefix from a list in the shader_collections file.
+H2 Tool will only search the tags directory for matching shaders like CE if the shader_collections file does not exist.
 4. Xref objects can be used to place scenery or device machine objects in 3D modeling software.
 5. The way assets are placed has changed a bit from what you may be familiar with in CE.